 Men are key to solving this problem just as much as women.
 What is your advice to other men?

-In my experience, apart from breastfeeding there is no task that a dad can’t do as well as a mum.
+In my experience, apart from breastfeeding there is no task that a dad can’t do as well as a mother.

 Dads should take any opportunity to get involved with their kids from the moment their kids are born.
 Don’t sit back.
 Roll your sleeves up and learn by doing.

-What do you wish for your daughter’s future?
+What do you wish for your children’s future?

-I want her to grow up in a household, and in a community, where it is completely boring and uninteresting that Dad does the cleaning, vacuuming, cooking, pick-ups and drop-offs, and that Mum spends as much time at the office as Dad.
-I want equality between her parents to underpin her life, and be something she never needs to question and interrogate.
+I want them to grow up in a household, and in a community, where it is completely boring and uninteresting that Dad does the cleaning, vacuuming, cooking, pick-ups, and drop-offs, and that Mum spends as much time in the workplace as Dad.
+I want equality between their parents to underpin their life, and be something they never need to question and interrogate.

 And as for the big picture, this is a particularly fraught question at the moment, as the world is on fire.
-Often it feels unsafe, unstable and in a downward spiral.
-I would love for my daughter to be an agent for change—smart, brave, resilient, compassionate and, importantly, inquisitive about how to change things that are unfair, and make the world around her better.
-If I do my job, she’ll make the world better just by being in it.
+Often it feels unsafe, unstable, and in a downward spiral.
+I would love for my daughters to be agents for change—smart, brave, resilient, compassionate, and, importantly, inquisitive about how to change things that are unfair, and make the world around them better.
+If I do my job, they’ll make the world better just by being in it.